dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

 ```

 It seems this simple change alone does the trick; now the speech can be heard
-clearly over the music and the overall volume level is good too!
+clearly over the music, and the overall volume level is good too!
 Of course,
 you can still fine-tune the individual channel volumes with the `mixer`
 command if you wish to do so.